visualbis/VV-Docs/docs/admin-guide/admin-functions/settings/general.md

     </Zoom>
   </div>

-  *Screenshot: Search - Show Inaccessible Reports*
+  *Search - Show Inaccessible Reports*

 Based on the above configuration, the users will be able to view the Inaccessible Reports in the User pages (see Figure below).